NickyBleiel/discovery-icp/building.md

 #### Remember the following items when uploading sample documents:

 -   All of your documents are converted to JSON before they are enriched and indexed.
--   Microsoft Word and PDF documents are converted to HTML first, then JSON.
+-   Microsoft Word and PDF documents are converted first to HTML, then to JSON.
 -   HTML documents are converted directly to JSON.
 -   The maximum file size for a sample document is 1MB.
 Sample documents are stored in your browser's local roaming data folder.
 To delete your sample documents, click the **Delete** icon.